Typically, users think of monitors as a component primarily for PCs, while console users may think of TVs as more suited for gaming.

 The color depth is a parameter that goes overlooked by a lot of gamers.
-It’s best to go for monitors with 10-bit color depth even if the panel itself is 8-bit as the 10-bit the monitor obtains through upscaling is still indistinguishable from a native 10-bit panel, which by the way, are too rare and expensive.
+It’s best to go for monitors with 10-bit color depth even if the panel itself is 8-bit, as the 10-bit the monitor obtains through upscaling is still indistinguishable from a native 10-bit panel, which by the way, are too rare and expensive.

 HDR is of no use unless optimized correctly, and every manufacturer uses their proprietary technology to optimize HDR with color depth.

-It would be worth considering the versatility of consoles while choosing monitors as they double up to be great entertainment boxes.
-Streaming video platforms like Amazon Prime, Netflix, Apple TV, Roku, or Disney Plus all serve HDR-enabled content.
+It would be worth considering the versatility of consoles while choosing monitors, as they double up to be great entertainment boxes.
+Streaming video platforms like Amazon Prime, Netflix, Apple TV, Roku, or Disney Plus serve HDR-enabled content.
 So if you opt for a monitor with inadequate or unoptimized HDR performance, you would be losing a lot from the content of these platforms.
 A good monitor can be a good TV, but the same cannot be said for TVs.

 The most popular monitor inputs are HDMI and DisplayPort.
-HDMI is probably the most widely used port nowadays found in almost every device that has something to do with the display.
+HDMI is probably the most widely used port nowadays, found in almost every device that has something to do with the display.

 In addition to these ports, you would do well with some USB 3.0 downstream and upstream ports as that would give the monitor excellent capabilities to be used on a standalone mode.

 Also, if the monitor comes with a Thunderbolt 3 or 4 port, that would be great.
-An all-round monitor would also have audio output ports through which you can connect headphones for discreet gaming.
+An all-around monitor would also have audio output ports through which you can connect headphones for discreet gaming.
 An abundance of connectivity ports would allow the monitor to be used for various purposes like connecting a desktop, a laptop, or even using it as a TV.

 With most features sorted, let us take a look at the Overdrive capabilities your monitor would do good to have.